zabbix/ansible-collection/roles/zabbix_agent/README.md

 To encrypt session, define `tlsconnect` key.
 After `tlsconnect` session key is defined - all 3 certificate files becomes mandatory!
 Parameter prefixes `source_` should point to the certificate files located on Ansible controller.
 The certificate files will be placed on the target machine and added to configuration automatically.

+You can manage session certificate files outside this role also.
+In this case, use same keys without `source_` prefix and fill them with final path to files on the target machine.
+Here is the dictionary skeleton for self-managed certificate files:
+`{ name: "", uri: "", user: "", password: "", tlsconnect: "", tlscafile: "", tlscertfile: "", tlskeyfile: ""}`

+Don't use both local path and final path to avoid unpredictable results!

 | Variable | Type | Default | Parameter | Description |
 |--|--|--|--|--|
 | param_plugins_mongodb_keepalive | `int` || [**Plugins.MongoDB.KeepAlive**](https://www.zabbix.com/documentation/current/en/manual/appendix/config/zabbix_agent2_plugins/mongodb_plugin) | Maximum time of waiting (in seconds) before unused plugin connections are closed.